Chores in Spanish: 29 Essential Terms for Keeping the House Tidy (with Examples and Practice Tips)

 Remember, you can use the imperative while still being polite.
-It’s all about using the right tone and minding your manners:
+It’s all about tone and minding your manners:

 Mamá, por favor, cocina para nosotros.

-Verbs are used in their infinitive form (in other words, not changed at all) when they’re used with another verb.
+Verbs are used in their infinitive form when they’re used with another verb.

 Me gusta arreglar la casa.